liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

 ![Figure 2: Guestbook List Screenlet displays guestbooks in the navigation drawer.](../../../images/android-guestbook-screenlet-drawer-01.png)

-Although your Screenlets work, you may have noticed something odd about the navigation drawer: its header displays the text *Android Studio* and *android.studio@android.com*.
+Although your Screenlets work, you may have noticed something odd about the navigation drawer; its header displays the text *Android Studio* and *android.studio@android.com*.
 You obviously don't want your users to see this.
 The two `TextView` elements in `nav_header_guestbooks.xml` use the `android:text` attribute to hardcode this text.
 To remove the text completely,